madisongh/arm-trusted-firmware/docs/psci-lib-integration-guide.md

 arguments), are the values of the registers r1 - r4 (in AArch32) or x1 - x4
 (in AArch64) when the SMC is received.
 These are the arguments to PSCI API as described in [PSCI spec].
-The 'flags' (8th argument) is a bit field parameter and is detailed in 'smcc.h' header.
+The 'flags' (8th argument) is a bit field parameter and is detailed in 'smccc.h' header.
 It includes whether the call is from the secure or non-secure world.
 The `cookie` (6th argument) and the `handle` (7th argument) are not used and are reserved for future use.